 (f)(1) In addition to the circumstances described in subsection (a) of this section, the Department or a provider may effect an emergency transfer of a client:

-(B) When a client's continued presence at a shelter location materially impairs a provider's ability to provide services to other clients at the location.
+(B) When a client's continued presence at a shelter location materially impairs a provider's ability to provide services to other clients at the location; or.

-(2) The requirements of subsections (b) through (e) of this section shall apply to any client transferred pursuant to paragraph (1)(B) of this subsection.
+(2) The requirements of subsections (b) through (e) of this section shall apply to any client transferred pursuant to paragraphs (1)(B) or (1)(C) of this subsection.